numerical-mooc/numerical-mooc/README.md

 - Lorena A. Barba, George Washington University, USA
 - Ian Hawke, Southampton University, UK
 - Carlos Jerez, Pontificia Universidad Catolica de Chile

-- David Ketcheson, King Abdullah University of Science and Technology (KAUST), Saudi Arabia
+**Note:** David Ketcheson, from King Abdullah University of Science and Technology (KAUST), Saudi Arabia was going to be our fourth partner, but unfortunately the local course at KAUST got cancelled due to low enrollment.

 ##List of Modules